Herbal Basics: Fresh vs Dried Herbs

 The bright flavors of fresh herbs are best used to finish a dish such as sprinkling dill over steamed vegetables or adding basil to a fresh pasta dish.

-For Skincare Products
+Herbs for Skincare Products

 Dried herbs have some advantages over fresh herbs when using them to make tinctures or herbal infusions for skin care.